crockpotveggies/crockpotveggies.github.io/_posts/2015-02-09-automating-tinder-with-eigenfaces.md

 Since Tinder’s rising popularity, including its use by Olympic athletes such as snowboarder Rebecca Torr, Tinder has achieved critical adoption as a launchpoint for singles meeting singles.
 Its rising popularity has encouraged a wave of "Tinderbot" inventions by nerds doing things such as "swiping right" for everyone near their location (and of course those pesky spammers).
 It wasn't my intention to "one-up" the competition, but using the facial recognition algorithm Eigenfaces I built a bot that learns when to swipe right (like a person) AND swipe left (dislike a person) AND start your conversations.

 Dubbed "Tinderbox", the first version only took 3 weeks to build.
 It uses an existing Tinder account and taps into Tinder APIs, which is nice so you don't have to create an entirely new account.
-Tinderbox includes a desktop recreation of the Tinder app, including the inbox and disovery preferences.
+Tinderbox recreates the Tinder app in your browser, including the inbox and discovery preferences.
 The workflow is simple:

 + The built-in bot builds facial models using your likes/dislikes
 + Bot examines profile images, cropping faces